ThibaultDucray/Roland-GP8-TouchOSC-Layout/README.md

 2024-05-21
 Better management of toggles for DF up-down and OD turbo.
 Added CC for controling effect parameters from external midi controler.

+# Wanna say thank you?

+Listen to our music! https://walruspark.co/